 What message do you project when you walk into a room?
 What is your body saying?
 What information can somebody gather from you before you have even spoken?

-Our poses, postures, hand positions, shoulders etc. are a great source of information which most people read without even thinking.
+Our poses, postures, hand positions, shoulders, etc. are a great source of information that most people read without even thinking.
 For example, if we are feeling confident we will stand a certain way and another way if we feel nervous or intimidated.

 In many areas of our lives, confidence is the key to success.
 Many studies have demonstrated that people who appear confident achieve greater success than their peers.
 For some, confidence comes naturally, but for most people appearing confident, especially in social situations, is difficult.
-Luckily, we can learn techniques to alter our body language so that we always appear cool, calm and self-assured.
-And as an added and very important bonus, when you practice a positive body language, you actually send messages to your brain which reinforce confident feelings.
-Yes, you read that correctly, practicing a confident body language can actually make you feel more confident!
+Luckily, we can learn how to appear confident by practicing techniques to alter our body language so that we always appear cool, calm, and self-assured.
+And as an added and very important bonus, when you practice positive body language, you actually send messages to your brain which reinforce confident feelings.
+Yes, you read that correctly, practicing confident body language can actually make you feel more confident!

 1. Stand Up Straight

 Standing up straight is probably the most powerful technique for projecting confidence through body language.
 Keeping your back straight, your shoulders back and your head held high displays status, power and that you are in control of your life.
 It can be tiring at first, especially if you have spent a lifetime slouching or bending over a computer, but it will become easier over time and you’ll soon be walking tall without even trying.

 Confident people are always looking ahead, never down at the ground.
 Looking down communicates that you are insecure or shy.
 Whether you are standing in a crowd or walking down a street, always keep your head up and your eyes looking straight ahead.

 3. Keep Your Hands Out Of Your Pockets